 Today’s date is chock-full of great Stanley Cup playoff moments.
-May 13 has seen plenty of National Hockey League memories, including some epic comebacks, overtime history and series-clinching wins.
+May 13 has seen plenty of National Hockey League memories, including some epic comebacks, overtime history, and series-clinching wins.
+Let’s begin our daily trip back in time to relive all the best moments.

 It Was 4-1!

 Depending on which side of the Boston Bruins and Toronto Maple Leafs rivalry you are on, May 13, 2013, is a date that is looked at very differently.
-It was on this date that the Bruins staged an epic Game 7 comeback that, once again, shattered the hearts of Maple Leafs fans.
+On this date, the Bruins staged an epic Game 7 comeback that, once again, shattered the hearts of Maple Leafs fans.

-Things get interesting when the Bruins pull goaltender Tuukka Rask with two minutes to play.
+Things got interesting when the Bruins pull goaltender Tuukka Rask with two minutes to play.
 Milan Lucic scores with 1:22 left on the clock to cut the lead to 4-3.
 Just 31 seconds later, Patrice Bergeron tied the game.
-He won it six minutes into overtime and sends the Bruins onto the next round.
+He won it six minutes into overtime and sent the Bruins onto the next round.

 With the win, the Bruins became the first team in NHL history to win the seventh game of a Stanley Cup playoff series after trailing by three goals in the third period.